ropensci-archive/isdparser/cran-comments.md

 ---

-This version fixes a bug and adds some metadata.
+This version adds a new function to parse a different data format from the same data source.

 Thanks!
 Scott Chamberlain